Wisconsin judge pleads not guilty to helping a man evade federal immigration agents

-MILWAUKEE (AP) — A Wisconsin judge pleaded not guilty Thursday to charges that she helped a man who is in the country illegally evade U.S. immigration authorities who were looking to arrest him in her courthouse.
+MILWAUKEE (AP) — A Wisconsin judge pleaded not guilty Thursday to charges accusing her of helping a man who is illegally in the country evade U.S. immigration authorities seeking to arrest him in her courthouse.

+Milwaukee County Circuit Judge Hannah Dugan entered the plea during a brief arraignment in federal court.
+Magistrate Judge Stephen Dries set a July trial date.
+Dugan's lead attorney, Steven Biskupic, told the judge that he expects the trial to last a week.

-Dugan's arrest has escalated a clash between Trump administration and Democrats over the president’s sweeping immigration crackdown.
+Dugan's arrest has inflamed tensions between Trump administration and Democrats over the president’s sweeping immigration crackdown.

 Dozens of demonstrators gathered outside the courthouse ahead of Thursday's hearing, with some holding signs that read, “Only Fascists Arrest Judges -- Drop the Charges,” “Department of Justice Over-Reach” and “Keep Your Hands Off Our Judges!!”
 The crowd chanted “Due process rights,” “Hands off our freedom,” and “Si se puede” — Spanish for “Yes, we can” — which is a rallying cry for immigrant rights advocates.